aaronik/conway/README.md

     or in display mode.
 Running it in display mode lets you see the evolved initial states stored in your db.

+* **Crazy fast** -- In the screencast above, a delay was introduced between each frame.
+Otherwise it's just _crazy fast_. _Blazingly fast_, some might say.
+On my old laptop it can do tens of thousands of frames per second.
+    You can configure this frame delay from the command line.

+* **Multithreaded Evolution** -- When you run it in evolution mode, it runs on multiple threads.
+You can configure how many threads you want to use from the command line.

 ## Notable aspects of this program

 ### Snapshot